Who is this dude?

-Chris has also worked on a variety of other issues including a death and estate tax repeal, right to work efforts in addition to multiple regional and statewide independent expenditure and advocacy campaigns.
+Chris has also worked on a variety of other issues including a successful death and estate tax repeal, labor law reforms and multiple regional and statewide independent expenditure and advocacy campaigns.

 A graduate of Ohio University, Chris spent 10 years in sales and business development in the healthcare industry before becoming a political activist and later starting Littleton and Associates and Voter Gravity.
 He and his wife Kim live outside of Nashville, TN and have been blessed with three children.